Engineervinay/Emotion-detection/README.md

 python classifier_test.py
 ```
 See the ouput and compare accuracy, recall, precision, F-measure of different classifiers.
-Additionally, Confusion Matrix can be printed
+Additionally, Confusion Matrix can be printed.
+The command is:
 ```python
 from pandas_ml import ConfusionMatrix as cm print cm(y_true,y_predicted)